nuwainfo/ffl/README.md

 In short, `ffl` starts a small HTTP server on your machine, which also acts as a WebRTC signaling server.
 Then it exposes that local server through a tunnel so that the outside world can reach it.
-From there, the sender and receiver can:

-- Talk directly via WebRTC P2P when possible, or
-- Fall back to a relay tunnel when direct connectivity is not available.

 ### Why build this?